mjh316/mjh316/README.md

-- 👋 Hi, I’m @mjh316, a secondary school student looking for enjoyment in computers.
+- 👋 Hi, I’m @mjh316, a secondary school student looking for enjoyment in computing.
 - 🌱 I’m interested in algorithms, web development, and systems engineering.

 <!---